What Are Dry Eyelids?

 A thorough examination of your ocular health and medical history will help determine the root cause of your symptoms and the best treatment plan for your condition.

 Whether you have dry eyelids, dry eyes or other uncomfortable ocular symptoms, we can help.
-To schedule a consultation, call River Oaks Family Optometry today.Our practice serves patients from San Jose, Santa Clara, Fruitdale, and East San Jose, California and surrounding communities.
+To schedule a consultation, call River Oaks Family Optometry today.Our practice serves patients from North San Jose, Milpitas, Santa Clara, and Sunnyvale, California and surrounding communities.